Jamiul Futuh: Architecture

-Jamiul Futuh stands as a magnificent architectural landmark, renowned for its profound historical and cultural value.
-The mosque exemplifies the Indo-Saracenic Islamic architectural style and is counted among India's largest mosques.
+The mosque showcases the captivating Indo-Saracenic Revival architectural style.
+The grounds of the mosque also contain a madrasa, that provides education and Islamic courses and classes.

-The architecture harmoniously fuses traditional and contemporary styles, resulting in a unique and striking aesthetic.
-The main entrance is impressive, featuring exquisite white and gold artistic details welcoming visitors.
-The mosque is distinguished by four main large gates, named the Makkah Gate, Madinah Gate, Yamani Gate, and Shami Gate.
-Additionally, there are nine entrance doors, known as Babu'l-Fath, Babu's-Salam, Babu't-Tawbah, Babu's-Safaa, Babu'l-Ihsan, Babu't-Taqwa, and Babu'r-Rahma.
+The architecture combines traditional and contemporary styles.
+The main entrance features white and gold artistic details.
+The mosque has four main large gates, named the Makkah Gate, Madinah Gate, Yamani Gate and Shami Gate.
+Additionally, there are nine entrance doors, known as Babu'l-Fath, Babu's-Salam, Babu't-Tawbah, Babu's-Safaa, Babu'l-Ihsan, Babu't-Taqwa and Babu'r-Rahma.

-The mosque's beauty is enhanced by Indo-Arabian domes, giving Jamiul Futuh a glorious external appearance.
-The interior is equally stunning, featuring four pillars dedicated to the names of the four great Imams: Imam Abu Hanifa, Imam Malik bin Anas, Imam Shafi'i, and Imam Ahmad bin Hanbal.
-The central dome's rotunda is adorned with Quranic verses, including passages from **Surah Al-Muzzammil, Surah Al-Fath, Ayah Al-Kursi, and the ayah "Innallaha wa malaaikathahu".
+The mosque also features Indo-Arabian domes.
+The interior features four pillars dedicated to the names of the four great Imams: Imam Abu Hanifa, Imam Malik bin Anas, Imam Shafi'i, and Imam Ahmad bin Hanbal.
+The central dome's rotunda is adorned with Quranic verses, including passages from Surah Al-Muzzammil, Surah Al-Fath, Ayah Al-Kursi, and the ayah "Innallaha wa malaaikathahu".

 The Mihrab (Pulpit) is a masterpiece of design, featuring a depiction of a green plant with the 'Asmaul Husna' (the divine names of Allah) inscribed on its leaves.
 A distinct feature of the mosque is the raised Azan chamber positioned opposite the pulpit.
 Furthermore, calligraphy art featuring the names of Allah, Prophet Muhammad (s), Abubakr, Umar, Uthman, Ali, and Fatima graces the inner hall.

-The architecture of Jamiul Futuh is truly exceptional and has established the mosque as an iconic symbol of Malabar's diverse cultural heritage.
-Its distinctive combination of traditional and modern design elements highlights the mosque's rich history and importance, making it a highly recommended site for both local residents and tourists.